ServerlessLLM/ServerlessLLM/docs/stable/cli/SLLM-CLI Documentation.md

 ##### Options
 - `--model <model_name>`
   - Model name to deploy with default configuration.
+The model name must be a huggingface pretrained model name.
+You can find the list of available models [here](https://huggingface.co/models).

 - `--config <config_path>`
   - Path to the JSON configuration file.